 |Tangerine Savings Account||0.10%|

 1. Tangerine Savings Account

-This no-fee, no-minimum savings account is well suited for keeping your regular savings or emergency funds.
-The basic interest rate on the account is 0.10%, however, new clients can get a 2.10% interest rate for the first 5 months.
+This no-fee, no-minimum, savings account is well suited for keeping your regular savings or emergency funds and has a standard interest rate of 0.10%.

 A Tangerine Savings Account can easily be paired up with their free chequing account which offers unlimited Interac e-Transfers and access to thousands of free Scotiabank ATMs.

 Save even more money by picking up the no-fee Tangerine Money-Back Credit Card that offers up to 2% unlimited cash back on your spending.

 A Tax-Free Savings Account or TFSA offers access to tax-free returns on your savings.
 Starting at age 18, you qualify to contribute money to a TFSA account up to a certain limit every year.